Kodansha: History

 Kodansha Limited owns the Otowa Group, which manages subsidiary companies such as King Records (official name: King Record Co., Ltd.) and Kobunsha, and publishes Nikkan Gendai, a daily tabloid.
-It also has close ties with Disney, and officially sponsors Tokyo Disneyland.
+It also has close ties with Disney and officially sponsors Tokyo Disneyland.

 Kodansha is the largest publisher in Japan.
 Revenues dropped due to the 2002 recession in Japan and an accompanying downturn in the publishing industry: the company posted a loss in the 2002 financial year for the first time since the end of World War II.
 (The second-largest publisher, Shogakukan, has done relatively better.
 In the 2003 financial year, Kodansha had revenues of ¥167 billion compared to ¥150 billion for Shogakukan.
 Kodansha, at its peak, led Shogakukan by over ¥50 billion in revenue.)

-Kodansha sponsors the prestigious Kodansha Manga Award, which has run since 1977 (and since 1960 under other names).
+Kodansha sponsors the Kodansha Manga Award which has run since 1977 (and since 1960 under other names).

 Kodansha's headquarters in Tokyo once housed Noma Dōjō, a kendo practice-hall established by Seiji Noma in 1925.
 However, the hall was demolished in November 2007 and replaced with a dōjō in a new building nearby.

 The company announced that it was closing its English-language publishing house, Kodansha International, at the end of April 2011.
 Their American publishing house, Kodansha USA, will remain in operation.

-Kodansha USA began issuing new publications under the head administrator of the international branch Kentaro Tsugumi, starting in September 2012 with a hardcover release of The Spirit of Aikido.
+Kodansha USA began issuing new publications under the head administrator of the international branch, Kentaro Tsugumi, starting in September 2012 with a hardcover release of The Spirit of Aikido.
 Many of Kodansha USA's older titles have been reprinted.
 According to Daniel Mani of Kodansha USA, Inc., "Though we did stopped [sic] publishing new books for about a year starting from late 2011, we did continue to sell most of our older title throughout that period (so Kodansha USA never actually closed)."

-In October 2016, Kodansha acquired publisher Ichijinsha and turned the company into its wholly-owned subsidiary.
+In October 2016, Kodansha acquired publisher Ichijinsha and turned the company into its wholly owned subsidiary.

 On November 30, 2022, Kodansha announced an extended partnership with Disney to release anime originals based on its manga exclusively on video streaming service Disney+ starting with the second season of Tokyo Revengers.

+On May 24, 2024, Kodansha announced that they acquired publisher Wani Books and turned it into a wholly owned subsidiary.

+K Manga

+On March 21, 2023, Kodansha announced a manga distribution service called K Manga which was initially launched exclusively in the United States on May 10, 2023.
+It started approximately with 400 titles, of which 70 were simultaneous publications of ongoing series.
+On October 21, 2024, it was announced that the service became available in Canada, Australia, New Zealand, and Singapore; on February 4, 2025, it was announced that the service had expanded to the Philippines, Thailand, Vietnam, Hong Kong, Taiwan, India, Mexico, and Brazil.
+On June 24, 2025, it was announced that the service had expanded to over 30 countries.